 The transform from spectrum back to sound again is named 'inverse Fourier transform'.
 As you can guess, it simply comes down to an addition of all sine wave components with their individual amplitudes and phases (or all sine and cosine waves).
+To distinguish the transform from sound to spectrum from inverse transform, it is often called 'forward Fourier transform'.

-The words even and odd are used because of the fact that functions raised to an even power $(x^2, x^4, x^6, \text{ etc.})$ and also $\cos x$ are always positive for positive and negative x, and functions raised to an odd power $(x, x^3, x^5, \text{ etc.})$ always have the same sign as x, thus obeying the formulas for even and odd functions respectively.
+The words even and odd are used because of the fact that functions raised to an even power $(x^2, x^4, x^6, \text{ etc.} \text{ and also cos } x)$ are always positive for positive and negative x, and functions raised to an odd power $(x, x^3, x^5, \text{ etc.} \text{ and also sin } x)$ always have the same sign as x, thus obeying the formulas for even and odd functions respectively.